-Welcome to our “Easy Linux for Network Engineers” course page.
+Welcome to our “Easy Linux” course page.
 This course is primarily designed for Network Engineers, Network Administrators, or Network Architects with some networking knowledge and who have no prior knowledge of Linux.
 Linux is one of the most popular Operating Systems in the world that is embraced by individual professionals, government entities, and serves as the back-end operating system used by global giants such as NASA, Amazon, eBay, Facebook, Google, LinkedIn, Microsoft, Cisco, Juniper, F5, Intel, IBM, GitHub, Netflix, Apple and many more.

 LABs / Worksheets

 Self Paced Learning

 By the end of this course, you should be able to: